OpenLabTools/OpenLabTools-web-interface/content.md

     sudo python OLTwi_server.py [cluster config filename]

 This will start a server on port 80 which then can be access via any web browser in the same network.
 Point your browser at the ip address of the server and a webpage will show up asking you to pick a device.

+#### Run examples

+If you want to see an example web interface, run the following command.

+    sudo python OLTwi_server.py

+    # open another terminal and run
+    python PiServer.py test

+Point your browser to "localhost" and select "Overview of all widgets" at the bottom of the page.
+The web interface is rendered according to the config file: `examples/OLT_cluster_config.ini` and the "Overview of all widgets" UI is defined by `examples/WidgetOverview/UI_config`.
+The "Device" class is defined in `examples/WidgetOverview/Microscope_dummy.py`.

 ---